alfredocarella/simplebendingpractice/paper.md

 beam.rolling_support = 7  # x-coordinate of the rolling support
 ```

 Each load applied to the beam requires an instance of one of the load classes `DistributedLoadH`, `DistributedLoadV`, `PointLoadH`, or `PointLoadV`.
 The load classes are simply _namedtuples_, and make the resulting scripts easier to read by making the user's intention explicit.
+The symbolic variable `x`, also defined by the module, is used for defining variable distributed loads.

 ```python
 from beambending import DistributedLoadV, PointLoadH, PointLoadV, x